srinivas-reddy-janapala/Aerofit-EDA-Analysis/README.md

 # Aerofit Customer Analysis Project

 This project analyzes customer data of **Aerofit**, a fitness equipment company.
-It identifies patterns in customer behavior, product preferences, and helps derive useful business insights.
+In this we are analysing the product preference based on gender, Age,Income and Marital Status  and getting Insights, How it will increase the sales of the Product.

 ## 🧪 Tools Used
 - Google Colab (Jupyter Notebook)